 The 2020/21 season saw Rinat return to the Bregenz Festival as Giovanna and Maddalena in Rigoletto, a continuation of their 2019 summer production.
 Other highlights included an invitation to the Gurzenich Orchester singing the Berio Folk Songs under the baton of Maestro Canellakis.

-Last season, amidst the COVID19 pandemic Rinat, recorded the new chamber version of Bartok’s Bluebeard’s Castle with the Netherlands Radio Orchestra and Maestro Canellakis that was streamed worldwide.
-During the 2019/20 season, Rinat was meant to continue her collaboration with Sir Simon Rattle again singing Judith in Bartók Bluebeard’s Castle with the London Symphony Orchestra on tour in Europe and the US, however, this was cancelled due to the pandemic.
-Highlights of last season include opening the season with the NDR Symphony Hamburg singing Bernstein’s Jeremiah; performances with Orquestra Simfònica de Barcelona I Nacional de Catalunya and a new Da Ponte cycle at La Monnaie where Rinat made her role debut as Marcellina in Le Nozze di Figaro.
+Amidst the COVID19 pandemic Rinat recorded the new chamber version of Bartok’s Bluebeard’s Castle with the Netherlands Radio Orchestra and Maestro Canellakis that was streamed worldwide.
+During the 2019/20 season, Rinat was meant to continue her collaboration with Sir Simon Rattle again singing Judith in Bartók Bluebeard’s Castle with the London Symphony Orchestra on tour in Europe and the US, however this was cancelled due to the pandemic.
+Highlights of that season include opening the season with the NDR Symphony Hamburg singing Bernstein’s Jeremiah; performances with Orquestra Simfònica de Barcelona I Nacional de Catalunya and a new Da Ponte cycle at La Monnaie where Rinat made her role debut as Marcellina in Le Nozze di Figaro.